TheIconfactory/Tapestry/Documentation/API.md

 	item.actions = { like: `{ "uri": "at:..." }`, repost: `{ "uri": "at:..." }` };
 ```

-When an item has one or more actions, a menu will be displayed in the app.
+When an item has one or more actions, a menu or one or more action buttons will be displayed in the app.
 When a user selects one of the actions the `performAction` function is called with the action `id`, `value`, and `item`.

 It is the connector’s responsibility to manage the list of actions as the state of the item changes.
-For example, if an action to "favorite" is performed, the action would be removed from the item and replaced with "unfavorite".
+For example, if an action to "favorite" is performed, the action would be removed from the item and replaced with "unfavorite" action with a different icon and/or name so the user can tell that the state has changed.

 The modified item is returned to Tapestry using `actionComplete`.
 If the action cannot be performed, an `Error` should be returned and will be displayed to the user.